awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 Your pipeline will now be created; this process can take several minutes to complete\.
 You can monitor the progress in the AWS Data Pipeline console\.

 When the export has finished, you can go to the [Amazon S3 console](https://console.aws.amazon.com/s3) to view your export file\.
-The file will be in a folder with the same name as your table, and the file will be named using the following format: `YYYY-MM-DD_HH.MM`\.
-The internal format of this file is described at [Verify Data Export File](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb-pipelinejson-verifydata2.html) in the *AWS Data Pipeline Developer Guide*\.
+The output file name is an identifier value with no extension, such as this example: `ae10f955-fb2f-4790-9b11-fbfea01a871e_000000`\.
+The internal format of this file is described at [Verify Data Export File](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb-pipelinejson-verifydata2.html) in the *AWS Data Pipeline Developer Guide*\.

 ## Importing Data From Amazon S3 to DynamoDB<a name="DataPipelineExportImport.Importing"></a>

 This section assumes that you have already exported data from a DynamoDB table, and that the export file has been written to your Amazon S3 bucket\.
-The internal format of this file is described at [Verify Data Export File](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb-pipelinejson-verifydata2.html) in the *AWS Data Pipeline Developer Guide*\.
+The internal format of this file is described at [Verify Data Export File](https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb-pipelinejson-verifydata2.html) in the *AWS Data Pipeline Developer Guide*\.
 Note that this is the *only* file format that DynamoDB can import using AWS Data Pipeline\.

 We will use the term *source table* for the original table from which the data was exported, and *destination table* for the table that will receive the imported data\.
 You can import data from an export file in Amazon S3, provided that all of the following are true:
 + The destination table already exists\. \(The import process will not create the table for you\.\)